 Q: How would you describe your style of deejaying?

-Q: Do you utilize any other formats of music besides vinyl records?
+Q: Do you also spin vinyl records?

-Q. How does your pricing work?
+Q: How does your pricing work?

 Q: How much time do you need to set up?